sneakyx/unifiedTransportAPI/README.md

 ## Status of project

 At the moment this project is only an idea.
 I have some Code examples in my head, but a lot of research has to be done before writing the first line of code.

+Help is welcome.
+Currently, there is an (incomplete) list of [apps](https://unified-transport-api.linuxundmehr.de/collected-data-apps/) and [transport companies](https://unified-transport-api.linuxundmehr.de/collected-data-companies/) - please help to complete it!

 More in the docu:
 - [JSON-file-structure](docu/en/json_structure_en.md)